 A continuous random variable X is said to have a generalized gamma distribution with parameter α and β if its probability density function is defined as,

-Where α and β are two parameter and α,β>0.
+Where α, β are the two parameters and Γ(α) is the gamma function, which generalizes the factorial function for real and complex numbers.
+Also, α,β>0.
 Gamma distribution is a continuous probability distribution.

 Origin/History

 According to Johnson et al. (1994, p.
 343), the genesis of the gamma distribution may be traced back to Laplace (1836), who defined it as the distribution of a “precision constant.”
 Waiting times were modeled using the gamma distribution.
 In life testing, for example, the time it takes to reach “death” is a random variable with a gamma distribution (Hogg et al. 2013, p.
 156).
-The gamma distribution is used as a conjugate prior distribution for many scale parameters in Bayesian statistics, such as the parameter in an exponential distribution or a normal distribution with a known mean.
+In Bayesian statistics, the Gamma distribution serves as a conjugate prior for many scale parameters, such as the parameter in an exponential distribution or a normal distribution with a known mean.

 When to Use Gamma Distribution